 Not to get all cloak-and-dagger about it, but much of my work in the last 10 years has been on proprietary systems and applications.
 To protect my employers' (past and present) commercial interests, I'm not willing to put information about these projects on the Internet, but I am willing to talk about some aspects in person.
 After I've swept the room for bugs.

 Sometimes I like to step into the real world and make physical stuff.
-While my son was at camp last year, I spent about $100 on supplies and gave his room a Minecraft theme.
-I used a standard color laser printer, spray adhesive, inexpensive hardboard, and clear contact paper to make pixelated panels for the walls.
-Windows were detailed with a roll of white electrical tape, and the box valance was made with a cheap board from Menards, staple gun, and $10 window panel from Target.
+While my son was at camp, I spent about $100 on supplies and gave his room a Minecraft theme.
+Supplies: Color laser printer (okay, I already had this), spray adhesive, inexpensive hardboard from Menards, clear contact paper, white electrical tape (for detailing windows), $10 window panel from Target (for box valance).
 A red comforter ($12 on clearance), foam board cloud, and a few accessories from ThinkGeek finished things off.
-(He was pleased.)